gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 linktitle = "Testing Buffalo"
 +++

 Buffalo is a great tool to rapidly ship software solutions to the market, inspired by the famous Ruby on Rails framework, it brought Rapid Application Development to the Go Language.
 I say Buffalo, by far provides the best developer experience among other web development frameworks in Go, but I'm obviously biased by being part of the Buffalo core team.
-Buffalo existence has lead my team at Wawandco to deliver great apps within the last 2 years, and we are still delivering.
+Buffalo's existence has lead my team at Wawandco to deliver great apps within the last 2 years, and we are still delivering.

 Don't worry, this article is not (only) about the greatness of buffalo, with the speed that buffalo provides comes a lot of responsibility when it comes to developing apps.
 As (Uncle) Bob C. Martin says:

 >
-> The only way to go fast, is go well!
+> The only way to go fast, is to go well!
 >
 > Bob C. Martin